yosefshawah/yosefshawah/README.md

-- 👋 Hi, I’m @yosefshawah
+- 👋 Hi, I’m @yosefshawah.
-- 👀 I’m interested in math and coding
+- 👀 I’m interested in math and coding.
-- 🌱 I’m currently learning Computer science in BGU
+- 🌱 I’m currently learning Computer science at BGU.
-- 📫 How to reach me, yosefshawah643@gmail.com
+- 📫 How to reach me, yosefshawah643@gmail.com.

 <!---